Back

 Key facts about the planned batteries

-- The 100kW/250kWh Lithium Iron Phosphate (LiFePo4) batteries will be 3 metres x 5 meters in size
+• The 100kW/250kWh Lithium Iron Phosphate (LiFePo4) batteries will be 3 metres x 5 metres in size

 The Victorian Government is investing in 100 neighbourhood-scale batteries across the state through the 100 Neighbourhood Batteries (100NB) Program.
 In the first round of funding, $2.1 million was awarded to Mondo to install, maintain and operate 7 batteries (each 100kW/250kWh) on Phillip Island.
 Mondo will contribute the remainder of the project costs.